 Here’s a rundown of the top 15 things we learned renting an RV for a week:

-1. Starting up the RV with all of your stuff in it and driving for the first time will scare the shit out of you.
+1. Starting up the RV with all of your stuff in it and driving for the first time will scare the crap out of you.

 All our dishes, pots, pans, and canned goods started colliding around in the cupboards the moment we stepped on the gas.
 The noise was initially so unsettling; I didn’t know how I was going to survive 192 hours and 1,000 miles surrounded by that racket.
 Luckily we got used to it within just a couple of hours.
 And even though I lived in a constant state of fear that all of those dishes were going to come careening down on us, for the most part everything stayed put.
 Sure, there was the time the fridge opened up on a hairpin right turn causing most of the contents to come crashing out onto the floor, but thankfully the bottle of wine was unharmed.

-2. Being scared shitless is a good thing … because you won’t want to go #2 in the bathroom.
+2. Having the crap scared out of you is a good thing … because you won’t want to go #2 in the bathroom.

 In anticipation of our trip, we were happy to know that a bathroom would be following us around, catering to our every bodily whim.
 But that was before we realized that we have to then dump all of the accumulated bodily waste out of the RV so that the tanks don’t overflow.
 And that was before we realized that pooping in your RV bathroom is like pooping in your kitchen.
 Because they are right on top of one another.
 I am proud to say we never let anyone drop a deuce in our RV toilet.
 Instead, we scattered our feces all across the great state of Oregon at whatever filthy bathroom we could find.
 When the boys said they needed to poop, we would throw open the RV door and start yelling “Go to that bathroom.
 Hurry up!
 Run!
 RUN!!
 RUUNNNN!!!”
 A dog doesn’t shit where it sleeps and neither does this family.